-However, the near axial rays are transmitted through a region of higher refractive index and therefore travel with a lower velocity than the more extreme rays.
-This compensates for the shorter path lengths and reduces dispersion in the fiber.
-A similar situation exists for skew rays which follow longer helical paths, as illus- trated in Figure 1.18.
-These travel for the most part in the lower index region at greater speeds, thus giving the same mechanism of mode transit time equalization.
+Multimode graded index fibers exhibit far less intermodal dispersion than multimode step index fibers due to their refractive index profile.
+Although many different modes are excited in the graded index fiber, the different group velocities of the modes tend to be normalized by the index grading.
+Again considering ray theory, the rays traveling close to the fiber axis have shorter paths when compared with rays which travel for skew rays which follow longer helical paths, as illus- trated in Figure 1.18.
+These travel for the most part in the lower index region at greater speeds, thus giving the samemechanism of mode transit time equalization.
 Hence, multi- mode graded index fibers with parabolic or near-parabolic index profile cores have trans- mission bandwidths which may be orders of magnitude greater than multimode step index fiber bandwidths.
 Consequently, although they are not capable of the bandwidths attain- able with single-mode fibers, such multimode graded index fibers have the advantage of large core diameters (greater than 30 μ m) coupled with bandwidths suitable for long- distance communication.